ryanspencer71/nodejs-hello-world/README.md

 # nodejs-hello-world
 nodejs getting started

+1. Clone the repo

-1. Create a New NodeJS Applicaiton
+2. Create a New NodeJS Applicaiton

 ```bash
 $ mkdir newApp